Blue Quills First Nations College became University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills in September 2015.

 FIRE ALARM – Please follow the fire exit rules posted in your classrooms.
 Improper use of the fire alarm is a criminal offence and will be prosecuted.

-LIBRARY – The Blue Quills library has reference materials, course texts, bursary & scholarship information, audio/visual equipment and other supporting materials.
+LIBRARY – The Blue Quills library has reference materials, course texts, bursary & scholarship information, audio/visual equipment, computer stations and other supporting materials.
 Questions relating to the library should be addressed to the Librarian.
 Students will be able to obtain additional resource material from other libraries through the Blue Quills library.

 PARKING – Students may park in designated areas only.
 Any parking stall with a Reserved or named sign is designated for staff.
 Roadways and Emergency Access Routes must not be blocked.